c2lang/documentation/documentation/docs/language/attributes.md

 } @(opaque)
 ```

-when c2c generates an *interface file* (eg. module.c2i), it will only generate
+When c2c generates an *interface file* (eg. module.c2i), it will only generate:
 ```c
 type Handle struct {} @(opaque)
 ```